Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - Along with a SAD, the IPsec entity also maintains another data structure called the <mark>Security Policy Database (SPD)</mark>.
-The SPD indicates what types of datagrams (as a function of source IP address, destination IP address, and protocol type) are to be IPsec processed;
+The SPD indicates which SA should be used for datagrams that are to be IPsec processed;